 - What happens if his or her private funds are depleted?
 Are there alternative programs to help pay for room and board?

 - What types of activities will my loved one be able to participate in?

 - What rehabilitation program(s) are available to help with the decline in activities of daily living?

 - What are the visiting hours?

-During your tour of the Memory Care facility, take note of key factors that will help the residence feel like home:
+If you’re able to tour in-person or see some of these elements on your virtual tour, take note of critical factors that will help the residence feel like home:

 - Is the staff respectful to residents?